 Performed at The Exchange in Copenhagen, 2020

-and at Statens Værksteder for Kunst, 2021
+and in a modified version at Statens Værksteder for Kunst, 2021